 Ignition Poker was launched in 2016 and offers players a fantastic online poker experience, whether you win or see a big loss.
 No matter what, you’re always going to enjoy yourself playing here – partially because of its high fish rating.

-What I love about this site is that it has a great range of poker variants available – even including its own fast fold variant.
-If you’re unfamiliar with this type of poker, it’s a version of the game where you are moved to a new table every time you fold with a fresh set of cards from the deck.
+What I love about this site is that it has a great range of poker variants available, including Holdem, Omaha, and Stuff; Ignition even has it’s its own fast fold variant.
+If you’re unfamiliar with this type of poker, it’s a version of the game where you are moved to a new poker table every time you fold with a fresh set of cards from the deck.

 It’s not the kind of game where you bluff and try out complex strategies, but more of a quick, casual game.